liferay/liferay-docs/develop/reference/articles/02-screenlets-in-liferay-screens-for-android/08-web-content-display-screenlet-for-android.markdown

 ## Features [](id=features)

-The `WebContentDisplayScreenlet` shows web content elements in your app, rendering the web content's inner HTML.
+The Web Content Display Screenlet shows web content elements in your app, rendering the web content's inner HTML.
 The Screenlet also supports i18n, rendering contents differently depending on the device's locale.